-1.5 General Recorder Control Considerations
+1.6 General Recorder Control Considerations

 The 130-01 DAS is a microprocessor-based instrument, using an Hitachi SH3 microprocessor.
-Each 130-01 DAS unit contains a programmable flash memory chip that contains the 130-01 DAS firmware (control code, micro-processor instructions and Xilinx images).
+Each 130-01 DAS unit contains a programmable flash memory chip that contains the 130-01 DAS firmware (control code, microprocessor instructions and Xilinx images).
 Occasionally, Refraction Technology revises the 130-01 DAS firmware, adding features and improving efficiency.
-In most cases, you can upgrade the 130-01 firmware in your 130-01 DAS by downloading new code via ethernet.
-To download new code see "To update firmware from the FTP site" on page 4-85.
+In most cases, you can upgrade the 130-01 firmware in your 130-01 DAS by downloading new code via Ethernet.
+To download new code see "Firmware update options".
 Contact Refraction Technology to determine the applicability and advantages of such an upgrade.